Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Approximate contradiction

 \section{Approximate contradiction}

-Recall that so far we assume that we have a consistent database, a BN and that a recently acquired information $o_{new}$ on a variable $O_{new}$ related to a specific subject is certain.
+Recall that so far we assume that we have a consistent database, a CBN and that a recently acquired information $o_{new}$ on a variable $O_{new}$ related to a specific subject is certain.

-A contradiction occurs when the new observation $o_{new}$ added to the database row relating to this subject, is no longer consistent with the rest of observations about this subject (denoted by $\textbf{OBS'}$), given the BN model that represents the dependencies among variables.
+A contradiction occurs when the new observation $o_{new}$ added to the data-base row relating to this subject, is no longer consistent with the rest of the observations about this subject (denoted by $\textbf{OBS'}$), given the CBN model that represents the dependencies among variables.
 Hence, theoretically, a contradiction between observations occurs when the conditional probability of the new observation given other observations is zero:

-However, since the BN is a probabilistic knowledge representation model, there is always a degree of uncertainty related to the inference we draw from it.
+However, since the CBN is a probabilistic knowledge representation model, there is always a degree of uncertainty related to the inference we draw from it.
 Hence, in practice, we shall not expect the conditional probabilities to be exactly zero but rather very close to 0.
-For that reason, we introduce a contradiction probability tolerance value $\epsilon$ to reflect those uncertainties related to the probabilistic dependencies among the variables in the BN\footnote{We show later how to carefully choose $\epsilon$}.
+For that reason, we introduce a contradiction probability tolerance value $\epsilon$ to reflect those uncertainties related to the probabilistic dependencies among the variables in the CBN\footnote{We show later how to carefully choose the threshold $\epsilon$ associated with the given CBN}.
 The approximate contradiction is thus defined as follows: